-Literature of one of the following languages:
+Literature of any one of the following languages:

-Arabic, Assamese, Bodo, Bengali, Chinese, Dogri, English, French, German, Guiarati, Hindi, Kannada, Kashmiri, Konkani, Maithili, Malayalam, Manipuri, Marathi, Nepali, Oriya, Pali, Persian, Punjabi, Russian, Sanskrit, Santali, Sindhi, Tamil, Telugu, Urdu.
+Assamese, Bengali, Bodo, Dogri, Gujarati, Hindi, Kannada, Kashmiri, Konkani, Maithili, Malayalam, Manipuri, Marathi, Nepali, Oriya, Punjabi, Sanskrit, Santhali, Sindhi, Tamil, Telugu, Urdu, English.

-NOTE (i) Candidates will not be allowed to offer the following combinations of subjects:-

-- (a) Political Science & International Relations and Public Administration; - (b) Commerce & Accountancy and Management; - (c) Anthropology and Sociology; - (d) Mathematics and Statistics; - Agriculture and Animal Husbandry & Veterinary Science. - (f) Management and Public Administration; - (g) Of the Engineering subjects, viz., Civil Engineering, Electrical Engineering and Mechanical Engineering-not more than one subject. - (h) Animal Husbandry & Veterinary Science and Medical Science.

-(ii) The question papers for the examination will be of conventional (essay) type.

-(iii) Each paper will be of three hours duration.
-Blind candidates will, however, be allowed an extra time of thirty minutes at each

-(iv) Candidates will have the option to answer all the question papers, except the language papers viz.
-Papers I and II above in any one of the languages included in the Eighth Schedule to the Constitution or in English.
+NOTE:

+- (i) The question papers for the examination will be of conventional (essay) type. - (ii) Each paper will be of three hours duration. - (iii) Candidates will have the option to answer all the question papers, except Section 2 of the Paper-I (English comprehension and English précis) in English or Hindi.
+If the candidate has had his/ her graduation in any of the following language mediums using the particular language medium for qualifying the graduate level examination, then he/she may opt for that particular language medium to answer all the question papers, except Section 2 of the Paper-I (English comprehension and English précis).

+Assamese, Bengali, Bodo, Dogri, Gujarati, Kannada, Kashmiri, Konkani, Maithili, Malayalam, Manipuri, Marathi, Nepali, Oriya, Punjabi, Sanskrit, Santhali, Sindhi, Tamil, Telugu, and Urdu
-(v) Candidates exercising the option to answer papers III to IX in any one of the languages included in the Eighth Schedule to the Constitution may, if they so desire, give English version within brackets of only the description of the technical terms, if any, in addition to the version in the language opted by them.

-Candidates should, however, note that if they misuse the above rule, a deduction will be made on this account from the total marks otherwise accruing to them and in extreme cases, their script(s) will not be valued for being in an unauthorised medium.

-(vi) The question papers other than language papers will be set both in Hindi and

-(vii) The details of the syllabi are set out in Part B of Section-III.
+- (iv) However, in the interest of maintaining the quality and standards of examination, a minimum number of 25 (twenty-five) candidates should opt for a specific language medium for answering the question papers in that language medium.
+In case there are less than 25 (twentyfive) candidates opting for any approved language medium (other than English or Hindi), then those candidates will be required to write their examination either in Hindi or in English only. - (v) Candidates exercising the option to answer Papers in any one of the languages mentioned above may, if they so desire, give English version within brackets of only the description of the technical terms, if any, in addition to the version in the language opted by them.
+Candidates should, however, note that if they misuse the above rule, a deduction will be made on this account from the total marks otherwise accruing to them and in extreme cases; their script(s) will not be valued for being in an unauthorized medium. - (vi) The question papers (other than the literature of language papers) will be set in Hindi and English only. - (vii) The details of the syllabi are set out in Part B of Section III.

-"General Instructions (Preliminary as well as Main Examination)":
+General Instructions (Preliminary as well as Main Examination):

-(i) Candidates must write the papers in their own hand.
+- (i) Candidates must write the papers in their own hand.
 In no circumstances, will they be allowed the help of a scribe to write the answers for them.
 However, blind candidates will be allowed to write the examination with the help of a scribe.

-(ii) An extra time of twenty minutes per hour shall be permitted for the candidates with locomotor disability and cerebral palsy where dominant (writing) extremity is affected to the extent of slowing the performance of function (minimum of 40% impairment) in the Civil Services (Main) Examination only.
-However, no scribe shall be permitted to such candidates.

-NOTE 1: The eligibility conditions of a scribe, his/her conduct inside the examination hall and the manner in which and extent to which he/she can help the blind candidate in writing the Civil Services Examination shall be governed by the instructions issued by the UPSC in this regard.
-Violation of all or any of the said instructions shall entail the cancellation of the candidature of the blind candidate in addition to any other action that the UPSC may take against the scribe.

-NOTE 2: For purpose of these rules the candidate shall be deemed to be a blind candidate if the percentage of visual impairment is 40% or more.
-The criteria for determining the percentage of visual impairment shall be as follows:
+Blind candidates will also be allowed an extra time at each paper @ ten minutes per hour. - (ii) An extra time of twenty minutes per hour shall be permitted for the candidates with locomotor disability and cerebral palsy where dominant (writing) extremity is affected to the extent of slowing the performance of function (minimum of 40% impairment) in the Civil Services (Main) Examination only.
+However, no scribe shall be permitted to such candidates. - NOTE 1: The eligibility conditions of a scribe, his/her conduct inside the examination hall and the manner in which and extent to which he/she can help the blind candidate in writing the Civil Services Examination shall be governed by the instructions issued by the UPSC in this regard.
+Violation of all or any of the said instructions shall entail the cancellation of the candidature of the blind candidate in addition to any other action that the UPSC may take against the scribe. - NOTE 2: For purpose of these rules the candidate shall be deemed to be a blind candidate if the percentage of visual